 Sweets for the heart

 Emotional downs are the result of an imbalance in Sadhaka Pitta, the subdosha that governs the heart.
 The sweet taste pacifies Pitta, which explains our cravings for sweets.
 But before you reach for cookies or chocolate, think for a moment.
 Although these foods provide the sweet taste, they lack the intelligence to carry it to your brain, which won't register it and the craving won't stop.
-Try a piece of sweet, juicy fruit, soaked dates or raisins, rice pudding, milk-date shakes or mango shakes.
+Try a piece of sweet, juicy fruit, soaked dates or raisins, rice pudding or date-milk shakes.
 Maharishi Ayurveda Organic Rose Petal Spread is also a great Pitta-pacifying sweet.
 These healthy foods will deliver to the brain and heart what they need and leave you satisfied.

 Foods to pacify worries

 Worries and mental imbalance are the result of aggravated Vata dosha.
 To calm the mind, eat easy-to-digest, nourishing meals and use spices such as black pepper, cumin and coriander to open the channels of the brain.
 In addition to the above-mentioned sweets, walnuts, almonds and coconut milk are especially supportive for the mind.
-The Maharishi Ayurveda Worry Free Tablets and Worry Free Tea are also helpful in enhancing the connection between the mind and the body.
+The Maharishi Ayurveda Worry Free tablets and Worry Free Tea are also helpful in enhancing the connection between the mind and the body.

 Realizing that junk foods will not satisfy your body is the first step in beating the cravings.
 With a little attention you can switch to healthier options and receive more nutrition, which will decrease your desire for unintelligent snacks.
 A well-nourished body is hungry for healthy food only!